 How we work

-Physio Therapy Yoga uses a variety of evidence-based approaches depending on the particulars of your unique condition.
-With 25 years experience in treating complex and stubborn conditions, Physio Therapy Yoga has a broad toolkit of skills that treat the whole person.
+Physio Therapy Yoga uses a variety of approaches depending on the particulars of your unique condition.
+With 25 years of experience in treating complex and stubborn conditions, Physio Therapy Yoga has a broad toolkit of skills to treat the whole person.
 We’re based in Crows Nest on Sydney’s lower north shore, with clients traveling far and wide, attracted by our experience and unique approach.

-In addition, we share the age-old practices of yoga therapy, which have been used for millennia to heal, strengthen, relieve and prevent pain.
-You don’t need to tolerate everyday aches and pains, or live with flare-ups from old injuries.
+In addition, we share the age-old practices of yoga therapy, which have been used for millennia to relieve and prevent pain, heal, and rehabilitate.
+You don’t need to tolerate aches and pains or live with flare-ups from old injuries.

 - Do you have persistent pain?

-- Do you have recurring pain or problems – you believe you’ve solved the issue and then it returns?
+- Do you have recurring pain?
+Do you believe you’ve solved the issue and then it returns?